LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 ## 18+

-Before you can join any Path Wars campaign you must be 18+.
+Before you can join any Path Wars campaign, you must be 18+.

-If you are under 18 then I am afraid we cannot and will not let you play.
+If you are under 18, then I am afraid we cannot and will not let you play.

 Most players will be in their 20s and do not want to play with children.